Friction: Radiation friction

 As a consequence of light pressure, Einstein in 1909 predicted the existence of "radiation friction" which would oppose the movement of matter.
 He wrote, "radiation will exert pressure on both sides of the plate.
 The forces of pressure exerted on the two sides are equal if the plate is at rest.
 However, if it is in motion, more radiation will be reflected on the surface that is ahead during the motion (front surface) than on the back surface.
 The backward-acting force of pressure exerted on the front surface is thus larger than the force of pressure acting on the back.
 Hence, as the resultant of the two forces, there remains a force that counteracts the motion of the plate and that increases with the velocity of the plate.
 We will call this resultant 'radiation friction' in brief."

 Other types of friction

 Rolling resistance

 Rolling resistance is the force that resists the rolling of a wheel or other circular object along a surface caused by deformations in the object or surface.
 Generally the force of rolling resistance is less than that associated with kinetic friction.
-Typical values for the coefficient of rolling resistance are 0.001.
+Typical values for the coefficient of rolling resistance for steel wheels on a track are 0.001.

-One of the most common examples of rolling resistance is the movement of motor vehicle tires on a road, a process which generates heat and sound as by-products.
+One of the most common examples of rolling resistance, with a coefficient of around 0.02, is the movement of motor vehicle tires on a road, a process which generates heat and sound as by-products.